- About Us

 - Public Inquiry

 - Online Services

 Although the laws regulating the alcoholic beverage industry are consistent statewide, the Alcoholic Beverage Code allows local determination of the types of alcoholic beverages which may be sold and how they can be sold by means of local option elections.
 Elections can be held by counties, cities or individual justice of the peace precincts.

-Elections take place several times a year, so TABC's wet/dry map or spreadsheet can become out of date quickly.
+Elections take place several times a year, so TABC's wet/dry spreadsheet and map can become out of date quickly.
 Local option petitions and elections are posted on TABC's website as we obtain that information.
 We cannot guarantee that this list is complete.